awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 ##### API<a name="Aurora.Integrating.AutoScaling.AddCode.Register.API"></a>

-To register your Aurora DB cluster with Application Auto Scaling, use the [https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_RegisterScalableTarget.html](https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_RegisterScalableTarget.html) Application Auto Scaling API action with the following parameters:
+To register your Aurora DB cluster with Application Auto Scaling, use the [https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_RegisterScalableTarget.html](https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_RegisterScalableTarget.html) Application Auto Scaling API operation with the following parameters:
 + `ServiceNamespace` – Set this value to `rds`\.
 + `ResourceID` – The resource identifier for the Aurora DB cluster\.
 For this parameter, the resource type is `cluster` and the unique identifier is the name of the Aurora DB cluster, for example `cluster:myscalablecluster`\.
 + `ScalableDimension` – Set this value to `rds:cluster:ReadReplicaCount`\.